-There are hundreds of yearbook theme options to choose from, ranging from nostalgic, to future-focused, to pop culture.
-Once you decide on a theme, use it to inspire your yearbook pages.
-Starting with the cover, try to incorporate your theme into all of your yearbook page spreads, including the table of contents, class photo pages, and social pages.
-You’ll use the same colors, graphics, and typefaces throughout the book to create a cohesive story from all your various sections about the year’s events.
+There are hundreds of yearbook ideas and themes to choose from, ranging from nostalgic, to future-focused, to pop culture.
+Your yearbook might feature a combination of topics, or you may choose one theme for your entire book.
+Starting with the cover, think about ways to incorporate your theme(s) into your yearbook page spreads, from the table of contents to class photo pages and social pages.
+Try using the same colors, graphics, and typefaces throughout the book to create a cohesive story from all your various sections about the year’s events.

-Yearbook Theme Ideas
+10 Yearbook Ideas

-Whether you are designing a yearbook for elementary school, middle school, or high school, these ideas will help you create a masterpiece that students will treasure for many years to come.
+Whether you are designing a yearbook for elementary school, middle school, or high school, these yearbook ideas will help you create a masterpiece that students will treasure for many years to come.